 Committee for Ballarat is so very proud and so very excited to bring political activist and philanthropist Sir Bob Geldof to Ballarat in March 2019 to address members at an exclusive Round Table Dinner.

-Sir Bob Geldof knighted at the age of 34, quite simply changed the direction of the world by using his voice and his influence.
-He bought the idea of social conscience to the world and knew that the voice and action of people was far louder and more powerful than that of Government.
+Sir Bob Geldof, knighted at the age of 34, quite simply changed the direction of the world by using his voice and his influence.
+He brought the idea of a social conscience to the world and knew that the voice and action of people was far louder and more powerful than that of government.

 Why is Sir Bob Geldof coming to Ballarat?
-The answer - why not?
-We must learn to challenge ourselves, be willing to shake things up, willing to fight a cause and willing to align for the purpose of getting things done.
+The answer – why not?
+We must learn to challenge ourselves, be willing to shake things up, be willing to fight a cause, and be willing to align for the purpose of getting things done.

-Sir Bob Geldof is being hosted by the Committee for Ballarat to inspire us, and to provoke us to question what is our legacy.
-How do we use our voice, our influence and our networks to create a better community, a better City, a better region.
+Sir Bob Geldof is being hosted by Committee for Ballarat to inspire us and provoke us to question what is our legacy.
+How do we use our voice, our influence and our networks to create a better community, a better city, and a better region.
 We all have the ability to have a voice and to show leadership.

 The dinner is a member-exclusive event.
 Ticketing information will be sent to all members in December 2018.